Bounded Termination of Monotonicity-Constraint Transition Systems: Preliminaries

 \bdfn A \emph{down-path} in a graph is a sequence $(v_0,e_1,v_1,e_2,v_2,\dots)$ where for all $i$, $e_i$ is an arc from $v_{i-1}$ to $v_i$ (in the absence of parallel arcs, it suffices to list the nodes).
 An \emph{up-path} is a sequence $(v_0,e_1,v_1,e_2,v_2,\dots)$ where for all $i$, $e_i$ is an arc from $v_{i}$ to $v_{i-1}$.

 The term path may be used generically to mean either a down-path or an up-path (such usage should be clarified by context). \edfn

 Semantically, in an MC or a multipath, a down-path represents a descending chain of values, whereas an up-path represents an ascending chain.
-Note also that an up-path listed backwards is a down-path in the \emph{transposed} graph.
+Note also that an up-path listed backwards is a down-path.

 \bdfn Let $M = G_1G_2\dots$ be a multipath.
 A \emph{down-thread} in $M$ is a down-path that only includes arcs of the form ($x[t,i] \to x[t+1,j]$).

 An \emph{up-thread} in $M$ is an up-path that only includes arcs of the form ($x[t,i] \gets x[t+1,j]$).